ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SubProcessDiagramElementSync.md

 ### 1.Interface

 In Symbio interface is just a placeholder that will in future become a sub process reference.
-When the interface is synchronized it will becoe an empty sub process in SolMan.
+When the interface is synchronized it will becoe an empty sub process in SAP Solution Manager.

 ---